Question: What

 -Initialization phase: In this phase the project layer or objects are organized

--Configuration phase: In this phase all the tasks are available for the current build and a
+-Configuration phase: In this phase all the tasks are available for the

 dependency graph is created